ishaip/Factorio-Research-Adapter-mod/README.md

 # Space_Exploration_Research_Adapter
+Factorio Space Exploration mod.
-Factorio mod addon, adapts tech cost for the different stages of the game
+Adapts tech cost for the different stages of the game